webhintio/hint/docs/about/GOVERNANCE.md

   and approving the changes.
 * May merge their own pull requests once they have collected the feedback they deem necessary.
-(No pull request should be merged without at least one Committer/TSC member comment stating they've looked at the code.)
+(No pull request should be merged without at least one Committer/TSC member comment stating they’ve looked at the code.)

 To become a TSC member one most fulfill at least 2 of the following